hariharandata/finance_ai_agent/README.md

-# Finance AI Agent Project
+# Finance AI Agent Project (WIP- Work in progress)
 ## Project Overview
-This project s a great example of an LLM-powered agentic system in a specific domain (finance).
+This project is a great example of an LLM-powered agentic system in a specific domain (finance).
 A multi-agent AI system integrating open-source and OpenAI LLMs to analyze financial data, aggregate news, and deliver actionable insights using APIs like YFinance and DuckDuckGo.

 A Python-based project that compares AI agents from different providers (Groq and OpenAI) for financial analysis tasks.
-The project includes two main scripts: one for single-agent analysis and another for multi-agent team collaboration.
+The project has been refactored to be configuration-driven, using a central markdown file to manage prompts, instructions, and target stocks.
+It includes two main scripts: one for single-agent analysis and another for multi-agent team collaboration.

 ### Key Features:
-- Multi-agent setup – likely distinct components or personas (e.g., a financial analyst agent, news summarizer agent, etc.)
+- Multi-agent setup – distinct components for financial analysis and web search.
-- Tool use – fetches external data (e.g., stock prices, news) using APIs
+- Tool use – fetches external data (e.g., stock prices, news) using YFinance and DuckDuckGo APIs.
-- Reasoning & decision-making – probably uses LLMs to draw conclusions or generate insights from combined data
+- Reasoning & decision-making – uses LLMs to interpret and combine data signals.
-- Natural language interface – possibly allows querying or explanation in human-readable form
+- **Configuration-Driven**: All prompts, instructions, and target stocks are managed in a central `prompts/instructions.md` file, allowing for easy customization without code changes.

 ### Is it an AI Agent?